raghavian/raghavian.github.io/_pages/about.md

 News
 ======
+* 2024-04: RS will be co-chairing a session on ML for Signal Processing at [ICASSP-2024](https://cmsworkshops.com/ICASSP2024/view_session.php?SessionID=1132)
 * 2024-04: [Press release](https://science.ku.dk/english/press/news/2024/computer-scientists-show-the-way-ai-models-need-not-be-so-power-hungry/) for ICASSP-2024 paper on energy consumption aware NAS.
 * 2024-02: [Paper](https://joss.theoj.org/papers/10.21105/joss.06024) published in the Journal of Open Source Software (JOSS).
 * 2024-02: RS was featured in an article in the Danish magazine _DM Digi_ talking about [Climate-Aware AI](https://dm.dk/digi/artikler/data-og-groen-omstilling/klimabevidst-ai-teknologi-er-fremtiden/).